ballerina-platform/module-ballerinax-azure-service-bus/asb-ballerina/Module.md

     asb:AsbClient asbClient = new (config);
 ```

-#### Step 4: Create a Queue Sender using the Azure service bus client
+#### Step 4: Create a Queue Sender using the Azure Service Bus client
 You can now make a sender connection using the Azure service bus client.
 Provide the `queueName` as a parameter.
 ```ballerina
     handle queueSender = check asbClient->createQueueSender(queueName);
 ```

-#### Step 5 : Create a Queue Receiver using the Azure service bus client
+#### Step 5 : Create a Queue Receiver using the Azure Service Bus client
 You can now make a receiver connection using the connection configuration.
 Provide the `queueName` as a parameter.
 Optionally you can provide the receive mode which is PEEKLOCK by default.
 You can find more information about the receive modes [here](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.servicebus.receivemode?view=azure-java-stable).
 ```ballerina